postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 You can edit a current value inline from the Environment quick look:

 <img alt="Edit Current Value" src="https://assets.postman.com/postman-docs/edit-current.jpg" width="500px"/>

+See [Managing environments](/docs/postman/variables-and-environments/managing-environments/#creating-environments) for more on working with variables as a team.

 > Local and data variables only have current values, which do not persist beyond request or collection runs.